Bank of Daniel Meyer: Crystal Springs Dam / San Mateo, California

+Other activities

+Daniel Meyer was listed as one of the directors of the National Insurance Company: a firm with capital of $1,000,000, based in San Francisco, California, that was able to insure various structures, noting "losses payable in United States Gold Coin".

+Death

 The bank was dissolved soon after Daniel Meyer's death in 1911, at which time the Daniel Meyer estate was valued at more than $4,000,000: a very large sum in the early 20th century.
 The estate was distributed after paying an inheritance tax of $238,718.
 This was the largest such tax ever paid in the State of California up to that date.